Daniel Samohin

-Daniel Samohin (דניאל סמוכין; born 12 March 1998) is an Israeli figure skater.
+Daniel Samohin (דניאל סמוכין; born 12 March 1998) is an Israeli figure skater who currently competes for the US.
 He is the 2016 World Junior champion, and has won two ISU Challenger Series medals, including a gold medal at the 2015 U.S. International Classic.
 Samohin is one of the few skaters to have landed two quad jumps in a short program, three quads in a free program, and five quads in one competition.
 He was a member of the Israeli delegation to the 2018 Winter Olympics in Pyeongchang, South Korea.

 Personal life

 Samohin was born on March 12, 1998, in Tel Aviv, Israel, is Jewish, and speaks two languages.
 His parents – Irina, a former rhythmic gymnast, and Igor Samohin, a former figure skater who had competed internationally in pairs for the Soviet Union and who as a figure skating coach coached Israel's national team for five years in the 1990s – had arrived in Israel from Russia in 1996.
 He has a grandfather who lives in Russia, and a grandmother who lives in Israel.
 His brother, Stanislav, is 7 1/2 years older and competed in figure skating for both Russia and Israel.
 When he was 3 1/2 years old, Samohin moved with his mother to California in the United States, joining the rest of the family, who had moved earlier.
 His hometown is San Diego, California.